EAST AUDITORIUM SCHEDULE

 Rancho Compassion, Marin

 New farm animal sanctuaries are popping up all over the Bay Area!
 Join us as we go in depth into the important and rewarding work of farm animal sanctuaries.
-Learn about the animals at the new sanctuary near you and how you can come out and rub a pig’s belly, watch goats play on two story structures, and sit with a chicken in your lap.
+Learn about the animals at the new sanctuary near you and how you can rub a pig’s belly, watch goats play on a two story structure, and sit with a chicken in your lap.